 For adults, come celebrate the enjoyable event you have just experienced and play games with your friends in front of the main hall!
 To take place after court/dishwashing.

-For teens and preteens, come hang out and watch a movie in the much quieter admin building!
-(Little kids, please go to bed!)
+For teens and preteens, come hang out and watch a movie and eat snacks in the much quieter admin building!
+We will be showing How to Train Your Dragon 2.
 To take place after court.

 The new fighter's tournament will be a round-robin tournament, weapon's styles TBD.
 Entrance into the tournament is limited to fighters who've been authorized for less than two years, or any fighter who does not mind saying he or she *LOST* the new fighters tournament.
 A nice prize will be provided.